haarts/authme/readme.md

 ## Usage

-Authme is supposed to be used as middleware for Nginx:
+Authme is supposed to be used as middleware for Nginx.
+Configure Nginx like so:

 ```